In my half of the Earth, we’ve recently drifted past the Winter Solstice – the shortest, darkest, day of the year and usually one of the coldest too.

 And that’s it for 2015.

 For 2016, I have committed to another bigger and better year.
-Plans include attending my son’s 10th birthday party, building a studio building in my back yard, buying a used Nissan Leaf and using as part of experiments relating to home solar power and Uber driving, making videos, publishing a book, and giving talks to huge, scary crowds of people at the World Domination Summit and maybe even TEDx Boulder.
+Plans include attending my son’s 10th birthday party, building a studio building in my back yard, buying a Nissan Leaf, experiments in solar power and Uber driving, making videos, publishing a book, and giving talks to huge, scary crowds of people at the World Domination Summit and maybe even TEDx Boulder.

 What will be new for you?